Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 My footsteps echo in the silence.
 Each one seems too loud, like I'm announcing my presence to whatever might still be lurking in the shadows.
 I know I'm being paranoid.
 This place has been empty for years.
 But knowing something and feeling it are two different things.

+A cold draft brushes against my neck.
+The emergency lights flicker three times, pause, then flicker three times again.
+Perfect pattern.
+Too perfect.
+I pull out my multimeter and check the voltage fluctuations.
+"Interesting.
+The power grid's failing, but the oscillation pattern suggests a feedback loop in the emergency circuit."

+Movement in my peripheral vision.
+I turn, but there's only a corridor that stretches into darkness.
+When I look back, my equipment bag has shifted two feet to the left.
+The snow from my boots has somehow formed a perfect circle around where it used to be.

+"Seismic activity," I mutter, checking my readings.
+But the seismometer shows nothing.
+The snow circle is still there when I look again.
+Still perfect.
+Still impossible.

+The lights flicker again, more urgently this time.
+A tool clatters to the floor in the next room – metallic, deliberate.
+My scanner picks up no heat signatures, no movement.
+But when I point my flashlight down the hall, the beam bends.
+Actually bends, curving around something that isn't there.

+I blink hard.
+Look again.
+The light travels straight.
+Of course it does.
+Light doesn't just... bend.

+Except I swear I saw it happen.

+Most people would have turned around by now.
+Most people would call this place haunted.

+But I'm a scientist.
+There's always a rational explanation hiding behind the impossible.

 "What were they doing here?"
 I mutter, mostly just to hear my own voice.
 The silence is oppressive, the kind that makes you second-guess every decision that led you to this moment.

 Each room I pass tells the same story, but now I take time to really look.
 Computers don't just break – they've been smashed.
 Deliberately.
 Monitors shattered from the inside out, keyboards melted into plastic puddles.
 Papers aren't just scattered – they're shredded, burned, some dissolved by what looks like acid.

+In one room, I find a security camera still recording.
+The timestamp reads three minutes ago.
+I'm watching myself walk down this very hallway, but in the footage, there are two of me.
+One walking normally.
+One crawling on the ceiling, moving in perfect synchronization.

+I rewind the footage.
+Play it again.
+Now there's only one figure.
+Me.
+Walking normally.

+My hands are shaking as I check the timestamp again.
+Still three minutes ago.
+Still impossible.

 In one lab, I find a journal half-burned in a waste disposal unit.
 The writing shifts between multiple languages and scripts, but I can make out fragments: